 Two people hospitalized after drive-by shooting outside North Miami home

-Two people were shot outside a North Miami home Monday afternoon — the fifth known instance of gun violence since Thursday in Miami-Dade County.
+Two people were shot outside a North Miami home Monday afternoon — the sixth known instance of gun violence since Thursday in Miami-Dade County.

 North Miami police Maj.
 Kessler Brooks told the Miami Herald that two people were taken to Jackson Memorial Hospital after multiple shots were fired outside a home at 12705 NW 10th Ave. on Monday.